uaineteine/duck_db_template/readme.md

 2. Generate SQL statements to attach all databases
 3. Launch DuckDB with the UI interface and execute the generated SQL statements

 To use the UI feature, simply run the `launch_ui.bat` script from your command line.
+Currently this requires an installation of duckdbs CLI program to launch the UI component.

 ### SECURITY FEATURES